 - 65 percent of smartphone users looking for restaurant locations are looking specifically for locations within walking or driving distance.
 Also, 66 percent look for directions, while 51 percent look for a local phone number.

-- The most popular applications used by restaurant mobile searchers are multi-purpose online restaurant review aggregators like Yelp, Urbanspoon, and Zagat.
+- The most popular applications used by restaurant mobile searchers are multi-purpose online restaurant review aggregators like Yelp, Urbanspoon (now Zomato), and Zagat.

 These findings are based on an online survey of 1,500 smartphone and tablet users in the US, as well as on observed consumer behavior measured by Nielsen’s Smartphone Analytics Panel of 6,000 Apple and Android users.